Brian Eno: 77 Million Paintings

-With the computer programmed to randomly select a combination of up to four images of different durations, the on screen painting continually reconfigures as each image slowly dissolves whilst another appears.
+With the computer programmed to randomly select a combination of up to four images of different durations, the on screen painting continually reconfigures as each image slowly dissolves while another appears.
 The painting will be different for every viewer in every situation, uniquely defining each moment.
 Eno likens his role in creating this piece to one of a gardener planting seeds.
 And like a gardener he watches to see how they grow, waiting to see if further intervention is necessary.
 In the liner notes Nick Robertson explains: "Every user will buy exactly the same pack of 'seeds' but they will all grow in different ways and into distinct paintings, the vast majority of which, the artist himself has not even seen. …The original in art is no longer solely bound up in the physical object, but rather in the way the piece lives and grows."

 Although designed for the domestic environment, 77 Million Paintings has been (and continues to be) exhibited in multi-screen installations across the world.
 It has also been projected onto architectural structures, including the sails of the Sydney Opera House (2009), Carioca Aqueduct (the Arcos di Lapa) Brazil (2012) and the giant Lovell Telescope at the Jodrell Bank Observatory (2016).
 During an exhibition at Fabrica Brighton, (2010) the orthopaedic surgeon Robin Turner noticed the calming effect the work had on the visitors.
 Turner asked Eno to provide a version for the Montefiore hospital in Hove.
 Since then 77 Million and Eno's latest "Light Boxes" have been commissioned for use in hospitals.

 Montefiore Hospital Installations

 In 2013, Eno created two permanent light and sound installations at Montefiore Hospital in Hove, East Sussex, England.
 In the hospital's reception area "77 Million Paintings for Montefiore" consists of eight plasma monitors mounted on the wall in a diagonally radiating flower-like pattern.
-They display an evolving collage of coloured patterns and shapes whilst Eno's generative ambient music plays discreetly in the background.
+They display an evolving collage of coloured patterns and shapes while Eno's generative ambient music plays discreetly in the background.
 The other aptly named "Quiet Room for Montefiore" (available for patients, visitors and staff) is a space set apart for meditative reflection.
 It is a moderately sized room with three large panels displaying dissolves of subtle colours in patterns that are reminiscent of Mondrian paintings.
 The environment brings Eno's ambient music into focus and facilitates the visitors' cognitive drift, freeing them to contemplate or relax.